-The PHA has multiple Section 8 waiting list types: one for admission to the tenant-based rental assistance program (referred to as the "tenant-based program"), separate lists for special funded Section 8 tenant-based programs, and site-based for admission to the project-based rental assistance program (referred to as the "project-based program").
+The PHA has two Section 8 waiting list types: one for admission to the tenant-based rental assistance program (referred to as the "tenant-based program") and site-based for admission to the project-based rental assistance program (referred to as the "project-based program").

-The purpose of the application taking is to permit the PHA to gather information and determine placement on any of these waiting lists.
+The purpose of application taking is to permit the PHA to gather information and determine placement on either or both of these waiting lists.
 The application will contain questions designed to obtain pertinent program information.

-Families who wish to apply for any of the PHA's programs must complete a written preapplication form when the waiting list is open or when specific program funding is available, i.e., when applications are being accepted.
-Pre-applications will be made available in an accessible format upon request from a person with a disability.
+Families who wish to apply for any of the PHA's programs must complete a written preapplication form when application taking is open, i.e., when applications are being accepted.
+Preapplications will be made available in an accessible format upon request from a person with a disability.